 The following accommodations will be considered when supported by your recent documentation:

 - Tests and exams: we have the capacity in Learning Services to accommodate students with fewer distractions, use of a computer or laptop with or without the use of assistive technology (Dragon naturally speaking, JAWS, Natural Reader and Kurzweil) or a scribe, alternative lighting, breaks or additional time.

 - Note-taking support – students may receive notes which can be accessed through Discovery.
 Receiving class notes acts as a supplement to taking your own notes and not as a replacement to class attendance.

 - Course materials – in most situations we are able to provide an alternate format for course materials

-- Tutoring – Subject, writing and learning skills tutoring is available for free to all students
+- Tutoring – Subject and writing tutoring is available for free to all students

-- One on one support with Learning Services staff, if needed
+- One on one support is available with Learning Services staff, if needed

 Documentation must come from a registered health care professional experienced in the field of the student’s disability.
 It should confirm a diagnosis of disability and include a description of functional limitations that impact academic performance.
-You are not required to disclose your diagnosis in order to register for services; however this information can be helpful in completing a thorough assessment for accommodation and support needs.
+Students are not required to disclose their diagnosis in order to register for services; however this information can be helpful in completing a thorough assessment for academic accommodation and support needs.